The Little Blue Warrior

 “Just two weeks after the scan someone from Heart Kids made contact with us.
 It was a moment I will never forget.
 Our entire world had been turned upside down, we had no idea what the future held, and there was Heart Kids to hold our hand, guide us, support us and just BE with us every step of the way.”

-The couple have become experts in the care of their child.
+The couple became experts in the care of their child.
 When little Kahu was transferred to Waitakere Hospital the couple were thrown in at the deep end.
 “We were there for six days, and didn’t have an assigned nurse 24/7, so we had to learn what to do pretty quickly.
 When Kahu stopped breathing we would just fly into action,” explains Eli.